 If you wish to bring a picnic to the event we ask that you clear up any rubbish and dispose of it in one of the black bins across the site.

 The score sheets for the event will be located in the bar area and will completed as and when information becomes available.
-Scores will be uploaded to the BDWP event pages throughout the event weekend.
+Scores will be uploaded to the eventing scores website throughout the event weekend.
 A link to the online scores will be posted on our website as well as the Facebook & Twitter pages for the event.

 Programmes are for sale when entering the car park and can be purchased from the Rockingham Castle Gift Shop.
 Look out for the programme banners to locate the sale points.
-Programmes on the day cost £4 but you can purchase one a redeemable voucher through our online ticketing system to collect on arrival to the event.
+Programmes on the day cost £6 but you can purchase a redeemable reduced price voucher through our online ticketing system to collect on arrival to the event.

-There are ‘You are here’ boards around the park where first aid points will be marked.
+The First Aid tent will be marked on the site map in the Horse Trials programme.
 In case of an emergency please contact a member of the Horse Trials team in a high viz vest or a Rockingham Horse Trials polo shirt who will be able to radio for medical attention.

 What to Wear

 The parkland is mixed terrain so it is advisable to wear comfortable and sturdy footwear to the event, especially if you are planning to walk the course.
 The ground is quite hard but if it has been particularly wet wellies or waterproof walking boots are always the best policy.
 The weather can be quite mixed in May so it is worth preparing for all conditions, just in case!

 There are baby changing facilities located in the Disabled toilets, these will be marked in the event programme.

 Lost Property will be held at the Secretaries tent facing onto the second arena.
 If you find anything please hand it to a member of the event team or take it directly to the secretary’s tent.
 We will hold any lost property for two months following the event after which time it will be donated to a local charity shop.